figment-networks/indexer-manager/README.md

     - `overwrite_all` skips any checks and forcefully overwrites records found for given range .

 ### Transaction Search
-Transaction Search is available by making a post request on `/transaction_search`.
+Transaction Search is available by making a POST request on `/transaction_search`.
 The detailed description of parameters and response is available in [swagger.json](./swagger.json).

 Current implementation allows to query entire range, however some complex queries take time.